 I will assist you in any way possible.
-I currently do not participate with insurance plans.
+I currently do not participate in insurance plans.
 However, I will assist you by providing documentation (a superbill) required to seek reimbursement from your insurance, if desired.
-Direct pay for services can be paid for with an hsa card, credit card, cash or check.
+Direct pay for services can be paid for with an HSA card, credit card, cash, or check.

 I’d love to walk you through the process of getting therapy started.

 A limited number of reduced fees are available for qualifying families; if in need, please request by phone.

 Susie Munsey works with children ages 5-17 years old.

 What issues can you help my child and family with in therapy?

 - Self Esteem